kbordon/dotnet-wk3-code-review-portfolio/README.md

   ### ATTENTION: Before you run any code beyond this point, please read the following.

   This app uses the Github Api requiring a username and password, which must be stored in an `EnvironmentVariables.cs` file in following the path: `Portfolio/Models/EnvironmentVariables.cs`.
-When cloned, this repository does _not_ with come with its this file, and will specifically exclude any from commits in the `.gitignore` file.
+When cloned, this repository does _not_ with come with this file, and will specifically exclude any from commits in the `.gitignore` file.

   * **You must make this file with _your own Github username and password_**.
 If you do not have an account with GitHub, you can register for one.
 If you would prefer to not use your password, you can also generate for yourself a personal access token:
     * Start by going to your GitHub account settings.